Methods for Population Adjustment with Limited Access to Individual Patient Data: A Review and Simulation Study: Introduction

 In this paper, we carry out an up-to-date review of MAIC and STC, and a comprehensive simulation study to benchmark the performance of the methods against the standard ITC.
 The simulation study provides proof-of-principle for the methods and is based on scenarios with survival outcomes and continuous covariates, with the log hazard ratio as the measure of effect.
-The methods are evaluated in a wide range of settings; varying the trial sample size, effect-modifying strength of covariates, prognostic effect of covariates, imbalance/overlap\footnote{Due to the simulation study design, where the covariate distributions are symmetric, covariate \textit{balance} is a proxy for covariate \textit{overlap} (and vice versa).
-Imbalance refers to the difference in covariate distributions across studies, as measured by the difference in (standardized) average covariate values.
-Overlap describes the degree of similarity in the covariate ranges across studies --- there is complete overlap if the ranges are the same.
-In real scenarios, lack of complete overlap does not necessarily imply imbalance (and vice versa).
-Imbalances in effect modifiers across studies bias the standard indirect comparison, motivating the use of population adjustment.
-Lack of complete overlap hinders the use of population adjustment, as the covariate data may be too limited to make any conclusions in the regions of non-overlap.} of covariates and the level of correlation in the covariates.
+The methods are evaluated in a wide range of settings; varying the trial sample size, effect-modifying strength of covariates, prognostic effect of covariates, imbalance/overlap of covariates and the level of correlation in the covariates.
 162 simulation scenarios are considered, providing the most extensive evaluation of population adjustment methods to date.
 An objective of the simulation study is to inform the circumstances under which population adjustment should be applied and which specific method is preferable in a given situation.

 In Section \ref{sec2}, we establish the context and data requirements for population-adjusted indirect comparisons.
 In Section \ref{sec3}, we present an updated review of MAIC and STC.
 Section \ref{sec4} describes a simulation study, which evaluates the properties of these approaches under a variety of conditions.
 Section \ref{sec5} presents the results of the simulation study.
 An extended discussion of our findings and their implications is provided in Section \ref{sec6}.
 Finally, we make some concluding remarks in Section \ref{sec7}.